Guarantees for vulnerable groups

 Torture survivors under temporary protection

-LGBTI persons under temporary protection
+LGBTQI+ persons under temporary protection

 Persons belonging to lesbian, gay, bisexual, transgender and intersex populations are not defined by the TPR as a category of “persons with special needs”.
-The lack of a gender-sensitive registration procedure under TPR has an impact on their ability to disclose their sexual orientation or gender identity or being registered as persons with special needs.[48]
+The lack of a gender-sensitive registration procedure under TPR has an impact on their ability to disclose their sexual orientation or gender identity or being registered as persons with special needs.[32]
+However, it should be noted that when they inform PDMM’s protection offices about their gender identity or sexual orientation, they are eligible for a protection interview and resettlement evaluation.
+UNHCR implementing partners often provide help in this process.[33]

-Ethnic minorities under temporary protection
+Ethnic and other minorities under temporary protection

-The number of members of ethnic minorities, such as Roma, Dom and Lom groups from Syria are not known for certain but in 2018 it was around 20,000 in the provinces of Gaziantep and Şanlıurfa.[62]
-In Gaziantep, these groups generally live in rural areas, work in seasonal agricultural work and refrain from registering out of fear of being discriminated by the public authorities.[63]
+The number of members of ethnic minorities, such as Roma, Dom and Lom groups from Syria are not known for certain.
+In Gaziantep, these groups generally live in rural areas, work in seasonal agricultural work and refrain from registering out of fear of being discriminated by the public authorities.[38]
 In the Şirinevler district of Gaziantep 70% of the population is Dom.
-In 2019 the Dom population in Gaziantep decreased by around 10,000 as people migrated to big cities like İstanbul or Ankara because of discrimination.
-Young Dom women and men started to work in İstanbul especially in the textile sector in small enterprises.
-Others are employed in the seasonal agriculture sector in the region as well as in Central Anatolian provinces such as Konya, Eskişehir or Aksaray.
-The daily wage is more or less the same as their Turkish counterparts now although they still face exploitation.
 In Gaziantep, there is a huge industrial area in the Unaldi district where many Syrians including Doms, are employed without a work permit.
 In rural areas, families generally live together.
 However, in big cities, they prefer not to be visible and live separated from each other.

 [1] Article 48 TPR.